Перейти до вмісту

 # Success!
 3 passed, 0 failed.

-• Directory structure separates networking, EKS, and database into independent state files
+• Directory structure effectively separates networking, EKS, and databases into logically independent state boundaries.

-• Each component has its own backend configuration with unique state key
+• Each functional component utilizes its own remote backend configuration with a rigorously enforced unique state key.

-Return to the Advanced Operations README for a summary of all modules in this phase and guidance on what to learn next.
-You have covered the full spectrum of advanced cloud operations: from multi-account architecture through transit networking, identity, disaster recovery, active-active deployments, migration, cost optimization, observability, and infrastructure as code at scale.
+Return to the Advanced Operations hub for a summary of all modules in this phase and guidance on what to pursue next.
+You have comprehensively navigated the full lifecycle of advanced cloud operations: transitioning from monolithic state chaos toward modular GitOps automation, enabling your platform to safely scale without arbitrary operational ceilings.